 9 ways to keep your baby entertained

-Babies, in general, get tired of playing real quick, and parents are left trying to come up with different ways to keep them entertained.
-Through this period of social distancing due to coronavirus crisis, the only option is to get creative!
-Therefore, BabyHome put together a list of activities you can at home with the little ones.
-There are games for the small kids who can’t sit on their own yet (like the line of ribbons), and options for those who have mastered walking.
-Get inspired by these ideas, look at what you have at home that can be used for playing and entertaining and have fun!
+In general, babies get tired of playing real quick, and parents are left trying to come up with different ways to keep them entertained.
+Through this social distancing period due to the coronavirus crisis, the only option is to get creative!
+Therefore, BabyHome put together a list of activities you can do at home with the little ones.
+There are games for the small kids who can’t sit on their own yet (like the line of ribbons) and options for those who have mastered walking.
+Get inspired by these ideas, look at what you have at home that can be used to play and entertain and have fun!

 1) Painting with “natural paint”

-Babies tend top ut absolutely everything in their mouths and “natural paint” Works perfectly form them because they are made of food.
-You can use beets, carrots, spinach, blackberries or any other food with a strong color.
-Use a blender and very little water to make your paint, run you “paint” through a clean cloth to make it smoother and keep different colors in different bowls or jars.
+Babies tend to ut absolutely everything in their mouths, and “natural paint” Works perfectly for them because they are made of food.
+You can use beets, carrots, spinach, blackberries, or any other food with a strong color.
+Use a blender and very little water to make your paint, run your “paint” through a clean cloth to make it smoother, and keep different colors in different bowls or jars.
 Fingers up…let´s paint!

 You can also use food coloring or jello powder, but only if you know your baby is not allergic to it.

 2) Painting without the mess